Nethereum/Nethereum.Docs/docs/ethereum-and-clients/choosing-a-chain-for-development.md

 # Setting up a client for development

-Blockchain development often requires to rely on a "fake" Blockchain environment which allows to test code against blockchain, but without the constraints of a real mainnet.
-These environments are called Testnets or Devchains.
+Blockchain development often requires to rely on a test Blockchain, an environment that behaves like a Blockchain without the constraints of a real mainnet.
+These test-oriented environments are called Testnets or Devchains.
-Working with a devchain enables you to work faster (devchains use a fast consensus model) and not to pay gas for each transaction (devchains run on "monopoly gas" which doesn't cost anything), in the case of a local Devchain, they also keep your work private.
+Working with a devchain enables you to:
+- work faster (devchains use a fast consensus model)
+- work cheaper: you don't have to pay gas for each transaction (devchains run on "monopoly gas" which doesn't cost anything)
+- work safer: in the case of a local Devchain your can keep your work private

 Depending on your use-case, you might rely on a public Testnet (like Rinkeby or Gorli) or a local devchain.
-The main differences between them are:

-- Testnets are not private and require to be online while local devchains are private and can be used offline.
+The main differences between them are that Testnets are not private and require to be online while local devchains are private and can be used offline.
-While it seems obvious to use a local devchain in every cases, Testnets actually come handy to test assumptions in a "semi-real" environment.
+It is common practice to start the development on a local devchain and then deploy the code on a Testnet to verify and test assumptions.

-The below lists the main Ethereum clients and how to set them up as devchains.
+The below is a list of the main Ethereum clients and how to set them up as devchains.

-## Setting up a testchain
+## Local devchain clients

 All the main Ethereum clients can be configured as Testchains.
 When working in a local environment, the tools we recommend are ``` Geth Clique ```, ``` Parity PoA ``` and ``` Ganache CLI ```